-(9) Disorderly Conduct
+9. Disorderly Conduct

 Detention, threatening or physical abuse of another person in or associated with the University community, malicious destruction, damage, or misuse of University or private property, including, but not limited to, library materials, vandalism, fire equipment and alarms, obstructive and riotous acts, is prohibited.
-The above includes verbal or physical abuse of any member of the BSU community on or off campus, where the situation involves the educational purposes or objectives of the University a.
-BECAUSE OF THEIR RECOG-NIZED DANGER, FIREARMS, ILLEGAL KNIVES, EXPLO-SIVES, CHEMICAL OR INCEN-DIARY DEVICES WILL NOT BE KEPT ON UNIVERSITY OWNED OR CONTROLLED PROPERTY OR IN STUDENT LIVING QUARTERS.
-Possession of explosives, chemical or incendiary devices, loaded or unloaded firearms on campus. except as expressly authorized by law or institutional policy, is prohibited.
-The Boise City Code interprets air rifles, pellet or BB guns as being weapons or firearms.
+The above includes verbal or physical abuse of any member of the BSU community on or off campus, where the situation involves the educational purposes or objectives of the University.

-(10) Lewd or Indecent Conduct is prohibited.

-- (11) Gambling of any form is prohibited. - (12) Firearms or Dangerous Weapons
+- 10. Lewd or Indecent Conduct is prohibited. - 11.
+Gambling of any form is prohibited.